Magnolia Medical Group provides dual-diagnosis treatment in Denver to help you find freedom and recovery from substance abuse. Call us today!

 Dual Diagnosis Treatment

 Having a dual diagnosis means that a patient is dealing with two or more disorders at the same time.
 In this case, we mean both a mental illness and an addiction to a particular substance.
-They can be treated together, which is often essential for successful treatment and to improve the physical and mental health of the patient.
+They can be treated together, which is often essential for successful rehabilitation and to improve the physical and mental health of the patient.

 Dual Diagnosis Disorders